Updated June 2, 2026

 The Commercial Math of a Turning Flywheel

-The Edelman-LinkedIn 2025 data provides the commercial frame: 71% of decision-makers say thought leadership is more effective than traditional marketing at demonstrating organizational value.
-CMI's B2B Content Marketing 2025 report found 49% of B2B marketers now directly attribute revenue to content.
-And Phantom IQ clients who maintain systematic programs report 3x inbound opportunity growth within 12 months.
+The Edelman-LinkedIn 2025 data provides the commercial frame: 71% of hidden decision-makers say thought leadership is more effective than traditional marketing and sales materials at demonstrating a vendor's potential value.
+CMI's B2B Content Marketing 2025 report found 49% of B2B marketers say content marketing helped generate sales or revenue.
 These are not brand awareness metrics.
 They are pipeline metrics, driven by the flywheel's compounding logic.

-In an environment where 58.5% of searches end with no click (SparkToro, 2024) and AI systems are answering buyer questions before those buyers ever visit a website, the executives who have built turning flywheels — dense networks of cross-referenced authority signals that AI systems index and buyers encounter — are structurally advantaged over competitors who are still trying to earn attention one outbound effort at a time.
+In an environment where roughly 68% of US Google searches end with no click (SparkToro, 2026) and AI systems are answering buyer questions before those buyers ever visit a website, the executives who have built turning flywheels — dense networks of cross-referenced authority signals that AI systems index and buyers encounter — are structurally advantaged over competitors who are still trying to earn attention one outbound effort at a time.
 The flywheel is not a metaphor for a nice-to-have.
 It is the mechanism by which commercial authority becomes self-sustaining.